 DNA evidence is foolproof, right?
 It depends how many fools are involved.
-Everyday Einstein puts DNA under the microscope.
+Ask Science puts DNA under the microscope.

 Imagine one day that you're reading the classic fairy tale, Little Red Riding Hood.
 As you get to the climactic ending, you realize that this isn't the same version you read as a child.
 Instead you read something like this: